Get started with MUApply here

 Master of science in journalism

-Pursue the next stage of your media or communications career with an online master of arts in journalism with an emphasis in media management from the University of Missouri-Columbia (Mizzou).
+Pursue the next stage of your media or communications career with an online master of arts in journalism with an emphasis in media management from the University of Missouri (Mizzou).

 You’ve been reporting stories, writing features, developing creative concepts or building campaigns for a number of years.
 Over your career thus far, you’ve seen the media landscape shift dramatically.
 News gets released at a faster rate, digital fluency is a must at all levels and community relationships are increasingly crucial.
 Look ahead with this blended online degree program standing on the Missouri School of Journalism’s history of excellence.
 Refine your reporting skills, upgrade your technology toolkit to make more effective decisions and strengthen your understanding of the industry’s business, management and legal angles to reach for a leadership position.